How to Drill Through Metal: A Comprehensive Guide

 • Shorten the lifespan of your drill bits, requiring more frequent replacements.

-• Cause wear and tear on the drill itself, potentially leading to costly repairs or replacements.
+• Cause wear on the drill itself, potentially leading to costly repairs or replacements.

 Solution: Follow manufacturer guidelines for optimal speed settings based on the metal type and thickness.